raul23/equifax-data-breach/README.rst

   from China.

-  It seems very sloppy for the four alleged members of the PLA to reportedly log multiple times into Equifax's systems directly from Chinese-based IP addresses.
+  It seems very sloppy for the four alleged members of the PLA to reportedly log multiple times into Equifax's systems directly from China-based IP addresses.
 These conspirators are not your average Joe that doesn't know much about network forensics but are supposedly part of PLA's 54th Research Institute which has traditionally focused on supporting electronic warfare